Born to be bad: Delilah

-Delilah and the Philistine lords, Judges 16:4-5.
+- Delilah and the Philistine lords.
 Delilah was loved by the strongman Samson.
-She was approached by the powerful Philistine lords who ordered her to help them find out why he was so strong.
+She was told by the powerful Philistine lords to find find out why he was so strong.
+Judges 16:4-5

-Delilah questions Samson, Judges 16:6-14.
-Delilah tried to wheedled the secret of his strength from Samson.
+- Delilah tried to wheedled the secret of his strength from Samson.
 He evaded her questions, giving her three false answers.
+Judges 16:6-14

-Delilah learns the truth, Judges 16:15-17.
-By persisting, Delilah found out the truth about Samson, that he was dedicated to God before he was born.
+- By persisting, Delilah found out the truth about Samson: he was dedicated to God before he was born.
+Judges 16:15-17

-The story of Delilah is set during the period of the Judges, when the Israelites were still attempting to gain a foothold in the land they had invaded.
+The story of Delilah is set during the period of the Judges, when the Israelites were still trying to gain a foothold in the land they had invaded.

 After this Samson fell in love with a woman in the valley of Sorek, whose name was Delilah.
 The lords of the Philistines came to her and said to her ‘Coax him, and find out what makes his strength so great, and how we may overpower him, so that we may bind him in order to subdue him; and we will each give you eleven hundred pieces of silver.’